 Can I upgrade my OS from 32-bit to 64-bit?

 Before a computer can be upgraded to a 64-bit OS, you must make sure the processor is a 64-bit processor and not a 32-bit processor.
 Intel and AMD both make processors that are 64-bit.
-Typically these processors are either dual core or quad core, allowing for pretty powerful computing capabilities.
+These processors are either dual-core or quad-core, allowing for pretty powerful computing capabilities.
 The picture shows an example of an AMD and Intel case badge that are both 64-bit processors.
 If you are not sure if your processor is 64-bit, we recommend that you look up its technical specifications.

-If your processor is a 32-bit (x86) CPU, you'll need to upgrade to a 64-bit CPU, which would also require a new 64-bit compatible motherboard before you'll be able to get a 64-bit operating system installed.
+If your processor is a 32-bit (x86) CPU, you'll need to upgrade to a 64-bit CPU, which would also require a new 64-bit compatible motherboard.
 For most users, it would make more sense to get a new computer instead of upgrading all of these components and purchasing a new operating system.

 64-bit operating system